dpshorten/CoTETE.jl/README.md

 # CoTETE.jl
 *Continuous-Time Event-based Transfer Entropy*

+Contains an implementation of the estimator proposed in [this paper](https://doi.org/10.1371/journal.pcbi.1008054)

 It is easy to call this package from **Python**.
 See this [tutorial](https://dpshorten.github.io/CoTETE.jl/docs/build/quickStartPython/) for a quick guide on how to do this.

 ### [Documentation](https://dpshorten.github.io/CoTETE.jl/docs/build/index.html)